Category Archives: Nature Girl

 I love being in Tucson, where the saguaros welcome us on the edge of Gates Pass.
 The mornings have been chilly.
 But by noon the sun shines down on the back patio.
 A trickling waterfall soothes me with one of … Continue reading

-Posted in Bopping Around Tucson, For Love of History, Managing Minneapolis, Nature Girl, Old friends, Out West, Politics, Spunky Writing Hints | Tagged , , , , , , | 4 Comments
+Posted in Bopping Around Tucson, For Love of History, Managing Minneapolis, Nature Girl, Old friends, Out West, politics, Spunky Writing Hints | Tagged , , , , , , | 4 Comments

 From the Ridiculous to the Sublime, Part 1